-Forest Service PARTIAL YUKON RIVER SALMON FISHERY CLOSURE IN COASTAL DISTRICT, DISTRICTS 1 & 2 EMERGENCY SPECIAL ACTION Under Authority of: 36 CFR 242.10 and .19 50 CFR 100.10 and .19 Emergency Special Action No: 2-KS-01-22 Issued at: Fairbanks, Alaska, May 27, 2022 Effective Date: Thursday, June 2, 2022, 8:00 pm for Coastal District and Y-1 Saturday, June 4, 2022, 8:00 pm for Y-2 Expiration Date August 1, 2022, at 11:59 pm unless superseded by subsequent special action EXPLANATION: The Federal Subsistence Board closed Federal public waters of the Yukon River drainage to the harvest of Chinook, summer and fall Chum, and Coho salmon except by Federally qualified subsistence users, effective on June 1, 2022, through September 30, 2022, with specific Federal subsistence fishing schedules, openings, closures, and fishing methods to be determined by the Federal Fisheries Manager.
-This Emergency Special Action closes the Federal public waters between the latitude of Point Romanof and the latitude of the westernmost point of the Naskonat Peninsula including those waters draining into the Bering Sea (the Coastal District), and Federal waters of Yukon District Y-1 and Y-2 to the subsistence harvest and retention of Chinook and summer Chum salmon.
-This closure prohibits all directed subsistence fishing for Chinook and summer Chum salmon and closes Federal public waters in these districts to gear larger than 4-inch stretched mesh and longer than 60 feet.
+Forest Service PARTIAL YUKON RIVER SALMON FISHERY CLOSURE IN DISTRICT 3 EMERGENCY SPECIAL ACTION Under Authority of: 36 CFR 242.10 and .19 50 CFR 100.10 and .19 Emergency Special Action No: 2-KS-02-22 Issued at: Fairbanks, Alaska, May 31, 2022 Effective Date: Tuesday, June 7, 2022, 8:00 pm for District Y-3 Expiration Date August 1, 2022, at 11:59 pm unless superseded by subsequent special action EXPLANATION: The Federal Subsistence Board closed Federal public waters of the Yukon River drainage to the harvest of Chinook, summer and fall Chum, and Coho salmon except by Federally qualified subsistence users, effective on June 1, 2022, through September 30, 2022, with specific Federal subsistence fishing schedules, openings, closures, and fishing methods to be determined by the Federal Fisheries Manager.
+This Emergency Special Action closes the Federal public waters (except for the Innoko River) of Yukon District Y-3 which includes the communities of Russian Mission and Holy Cross to the subsistence harvest and retention of Chinook and summer Chum salmon.
+This closure prohibits all directed subsistence fishing for Chinook and summer Chum salmon and closes Federal public waters in this district to gear larger than 4-inch stretched mesh and longer than 60 feet.
 If salmon are caught, they should be released alive but may be legally retained if dead.
 The use of fish wheels is not allowed during salmon closures.
+REGULATION:

-REGULATION: 50 CFR 100.27(e)(3) Subsistence taking of fish-Yukon-Northern Area is amended to read:(ii) Federal public waters of the Yukon Northern Area and the Yukon River drainage are closed to the harvest of Chinook, summer and fall Chum, and Coho Salmon except by Federal qualified subsistence users, effective on June 1, 2022, through September 30, 2022.
+50 CFR 100.27(e)(3) Subsistence taking of fish-Yukon-Northern Area is amended to read:(ii) Federal public waters of the Yukon Northern Area and the Yukon River drainage are closed to the harvest of Chinook, summer and fall Chum, and Coho Salmon except by Federal qualified subsistence users, effective on June 1, 2022, through September 30, 2022.
 Federal subsistence fishing schedules, openings, closures, and fishing methods will be determined by the Federal in season Fisheries Manager.
-Federal public waters of Alaska between the latitude of Point Romanof and the latitude of the westernmost point of the Naskonat Peninsula including those waters draining into the Bering Sea (Coastal District), and Federal public waters of Yukon River District Y-1 are closed to the subsistence harvest and retention of Chinook and summer Chum salmon from 8:00 p.m. on June 2, 2022 until 11:59 p.m. on August 1, 2022.
+Federal public waters of Yukon River District Y-3 (except for the Innoko River) are closed to the subsistence harvest and retention of Chinook and summer Chum salmon from 8:00 p.m. on June 7, 2022 until 11:59 p.m. on August 1, 2022.
+During salmon closures, all gillnets larger than 4-inches must be removed from the water.
+Fishing for non-salmon species with 4-inch or smaller mesh gill nets will be allowed during